Career Information Resources

-If you need assistance with your career research or help using these websites, please visit the Counseling & Career Center in Building 1, Room 103.
+If you need assistance with your career research or help using these websites, please visit the Career Exploration Center in Building 1, Room 103.
 Our staff are ready to help you locate the information that you need.

 Oregon Career Information System (CIS)

 Because Lane pays a fee to license CIS, students need a username and password (which we are not allowed to post on our website).
-Please contact the Counseling & Career Center at (541) 463-3600 or visit us in Building 1, Room 103 to get your login information.
+Please contact the Career Exploration Center at (541) 463-3700 or visit us in Building 1, Room 103 to get your login information.

-The first time you login to CIS, go to "Create My Career Planning Portfolio" (link in upper right), which allows you to designate your personal username and password for future logins.
+The first time you login to CIS, you will be directed to "Create a Portlfolio," which allows you to designate your personal username and password for future logins.
 You'll then be able to save CIS information in your portfolio.

 This is a fabulous program for career research and it’s worth contacting us to get the login info!